Austin & Ally: Turn It Up

 Austin & Ally: Turn It Up is the second soundtrack of the Disney Channel Original Series, Austin & Ally, following the debut soundtrack of the same name (2012).
 Austin & Ally: Turn It Up features songs from the second and third seasons.

-They are all performed by the two main stars of the show, Ross Lynch and Laura Marano, with the exception of the final track "Unstoppable", which is performed by the fifth season winners of Radio Disney's The Next BIG Thing, Chloe and Halle Bailey.
-There are three known versions of the soundtrack: the regular edition, the Walmart edition and the Japanese Deluxe edition.
+This soundtrack introduces Laura Marano who sings, along with Ross Lynch, almost the entirety of the soundtrack, with the only exceptions being the Walmart bonus track "Face to Face", which is a duet between Lynch and fellow Disney Channel star Debby Ryan from the crossover Austin & Jessie & Ally All Star New Year, and the final standard edition track "Unstoppable", which was performed in the series by the fifth season winners of Radio Disney's The Next Big Thing, Chloe x Halle.